 The Montigo control panel contains a variety of components designed to adjust fireplace features and display diagnostic issues with the unit.
 As any technician knows, its easier to troubleshoot a fireplace from an external panel.
 It’s easier than removing (sometimes multiple) panes of glass, burner media, and components to get at a control board located at the base of a unit.

-Inverters are used to control the speed and direction of the power vents.
+Inverters control the speed and direction of the power vents.
 They also function as a diagnostic display that can indicate a variety of faults that may arise during installation and operation.

 The use of an inverter gives you much more control and technical information than other manufacturers that control their power vents with a general rheostat.

 Using an internal inverter also allows us to use three phase power at the power vent.
 This is beneficial because three phase power runs at a lower amperage than single phase, limiting strain on a power vent motor, allowing longer power vent life.
 Lower amperage also means it is less expensive to operate, which can be important for a fireplace designed to run 24/7/365.